The categoricity spectrum of large abstract elementary classes: Building weakly successful good frames

 Then there is a weakly successful good $\lambda$-frame with underlying class $\K_\lambda$. \end{cor} \begin{proof} Combine Theorem \ref{main-frame-constr} and Fact \ref{uq-triple-wd}. \end{proof} \begin{remark} There are examples of categorical good frames that are not weakly successful \cite{counterexample-frame-afml}.
 Thus we cannot expect to remove condition (\ref{local-frame-2}) from Corollary \ref{local-frame-constr}. \end{remark}

 We can state a slightly more precise version of Corollary \ref{local-frame-constr} using superlimits and the terminology from Definition \ref{nice-ss-def}.
 First, one more definition:

-\begin{defin} An AEC $\K$ is \emph{very nicely $\lambda$-superstable} (or \emph{very nicely superstable in $\lambda$}) if $\K$ is nicely $\lambda$-superstable and $\Kslp{\lambda}$ (see Definition \ref{ksl-def}) has the $\lambda$-existence property for uniqueness triples.
-For $\Theta$ a class of cardinals, $\K$ is \emph{very nicely $\Theta$-superstable} (or \emph{very nicely superstable in $\Theta$}) if $\K$ is very nicely $\lambda$-superstable for every $\lambda \in \Theta$. \end{defin}
+\begin{defin} A nicely sl-$\lambda$-superstable AEC $\K$ \emph{has sl-uniqueness triples (in $\lambda$)} if $\Kslp{\lambda}$ (see Definition \ref{ksl-def}) has the $\lambda$-existence property for uniqueness triples.
+For $\Theta$ a class of cardinals, a nicely sl-$\Theta$-superstable AEC $\K$ \emph{has sl-uniqueness triples in $\Theta$} if it has sl-uniqueness triples in $\lambda$ for every $\lambda \in \Theta$. \end{defin}